osu-crypto/libOTe/README.md

       relic is built with `cmake . -DMULTI=PTHREAD` and installed.
  * **Linux Only**: `cmake .  -DENABLE_SIMPLESTOT_ASM=ON`: Build the library with integration to the [SimplestOT](https://github.com/osu-crypto/libOTe/tree/master/SimplestOT) library implementing a base OT.
-Also works with only relic but is slower.

 **Other Options:** Several other compile time options exists.
 See the output of `cmake .` for a complete list.